Home

 Philco was an innovator in modern technology.
 They performed research and development on radio technology, home appliances, transistors, and other products.
 As a business, they manufactured and sold these products across the nation and in the European markets.

-During the height of their popularity in the late 20s and 30s, they had sold millions of radios consoles lead by the Philco lineup known as the “511 Series”.
+During the height of their popularity in the late 20s and 30s, they had sold millions of radio consoles led by the Philco lineup known as the “511 Series”.
 They also sold matching metal speakers for each of the 511 Series table models along with a Console Grand speaker table that was large enough to rest the radio sets on top of.
 The company held 30% of the market share of all radios.

 They also developed and manufactured products for government contracts and supplied Ford with car radios.
-Philco also made use of licensing manufacturing to other countries businesses.
+Philco also made use of licensing manufacturing to other countries’ businesses.

 Philco Acquisitions